tier4/caret_doc/docs/design/configuration/architecture_file.md

 ## Callback identification

-`callback_name` is a name used by users to identify a callback.

-CARET reads trace data and loads callback information.
-Callback addresses can be obtained from trace data, but callback_name cannot be obtained because ROS does not have the ability to assign callback_names.

-After loading information, CARET binds the `callback_name` and callback address by following items.
+It's convenience for users to give a name to a callback function for its identification.
+However, in the context of ROS 2, only an address is given to  a callback.

+CARET helps users to give a name to a callback, but it is not directly associated with its address due to the reason as explained above.

+In order to tackle the issue, CARET associates a name with an address of callback with using combination of following data.

-- node_name
+- `node_name`
-- callback_type
+- `callback_type`
-- period_ns / topic_name
+- `period_ns` / `topic_name`
-- symbol
+- `symbol`
-- construction_order
+- `construction_order`

 By using this information to match `callback_name` and callback address, `callback_name` will always refer to identical callbacks, regardless of the number of recordings.